Frequently Asked Questions for Friends & Family

 If the offender screens positive for COVID-19, the offender is provided a mask and escorted by an officer wearing personal protective equipment (i.e., mask and gloves) to a medical screening location where a provider will complete the screening exam.
-Offenders who screen positive, or are suspected to have COVID-19, will be placed in the designated medical housing unit and will remain for the required 14-day quarantine period.
+Offenders who screen positive, or are suspected of having COVID-19, are placed in the designated medical housing unit and will remain for the required 14-day quarantine period.

 During the quarantine period, if an acute community hospitalization is necessary or in the event of an emergency medical condition, the offender will be transported to the designated medical facility.

 All staff and inmates who were in direct contact or prolonged close contact will be notified and directed to quarantine following guidelines provided by the Department of Public Health (DPH).